Shimoda, Aomori: History

+Economy

 Located inland in central Aomori Prefecture and along the Oirase River, the town had an agriculture-based economy based on the production of rice, carrots, and Japanese yams.
 The town also served as a bed town for nearby Misawa.
 The former town also continues to host AEON Group and Jusco and large-scale shopping centers, expanding the town's commercial base.

+Population

-At the time of its merger, the town had an estimated population of 14,282 and a density of 283 persons per km².
-The total area was 50.44 km².
+At the time of its merger, the town had an estimated population of 14,282 and a density of 283 persons per km2.
+The total area was 50.44 km2.

+Transportation

 Shimoda was served by the National Route 45 highway, and by Shimoda Station and Mukaiyama Station on the Tōhoku Main Line railway.